Enhydrocyon

+Description

-Enhydrocyons dentition suggests this animal was a hypercarnivore or mesocarnivore.
-Species of Enhydrocyon were relatively large, powerfully built carnivores with a short snout and deep jaws reminiscent of a jaguar.
+Enhydrocyon had more specialised and strongly decussating Hunter-Schreger bands (HSBs) compared to earlier canids.
+It possessed a short snout and deep jaws reminiscent of a jaguar.
 These features give the skull a shape resembling that of the extant sea otter (Enhydra), prompting the scientific name.
+Enhydrocyon had an estimated weight of about 10 kg.

+Palaeobiology

+Diet

-With an estimated weight of about 10 kg, this was the earliest genus of canid adapted to be specialized predators.
+Species of Enhydrocyon were relatively large, powerfully built carnivores.
+Enhydrocyon was the earliest genus of canid adapted to be specialized predators.
+The dentition of Enhydrocyon suggests this animal was a hypercarnivore or mesocarnivore.